1015 or 1016

 Harald and his loyal men reached the court of Yaroslav I in Kiev.

-Harald became a commander in Yaroslav’s army
+Hardrada became a commander in Yaroslav’s army.

 Harald and his forces left Kiev and joined the army of the new Byzantine Emperor, Michael IV.

-Harald joined the Byzantine Varangian Guard and saw action against the Arabs.
+Hardrada became a member of the Byzantine Varangian Guard and saw action against the Arabs.

 1035 (12th November)

-Canute died and Olaf’s son Magnus I became King of Norway.
+King Canute died and Olaf’s son Magnus I became King of Norway.

 Harald remained with the Varangian Guard and fought in a campaign to recover Sicily from the Saracens.

-Harald went to Lombardy, Italy to put down a Norman-Lombard revolt.
+Hardrada went to Lombardy, Italy to put down a Norman-Lombard revolt.

 1041 (17th March)